 "Remember: you just may win!

 .
+It started airing in April of 2012 and is ongoing.
 The series revolves around a Hunger Games

 where college graduates fight to the death from nine to five to prove their worth to employers and eventually be placed in a job.
 While the premise sounds horrible, it's actually a comedy that makes fun of many of the tropes and cliches of similar dramas.